 - Professional Practice for Pharmacy Technician Bridging

-The program is available in a ready-to-deliver format in both French and English and will be delivered both in-class and online.
+The Program is available in a ready-to-deliver format in both French and English and is delivered both in-class and online.

 4. How did the National Pharmacy Technician Bridging Education Program come about?